tejasmhos/Gradient-Descent-Algorithm/readme.md

 The input given is a step size.
 We also define a stopping criterion.
 In this implementation, we just use a maximum iteration value as the stopping criterion.
 Once the stopping criterion is met, the value that we obtain is the optimized value of the objective function.

+## How to run code

 This code runs gradient descent to optimize the value of the coefficients for a linear regression based model.
 All the code is contained in the gradient_descent.py file.
+You can run the code by directly calling it from a terminal screen.
+This code depends on Pandas and Numpy as well, which can be installed using pip.